-You know the people that were there at one point in your life, that you love even if they might not be in your daily life anymore and it’s a bit sad, you’ll love them forever regardless.
-In the last few weeks, I’ve unexpectedly heard from a lot of people that.
+You know the people that were there at one point in your life, that you love even if they might not be in your daily life anymore and it’s a bit sad, but you’ll love them forever regardless.
+In the last few weeks, I’ve unexpectedly heard from a lot of people like that.
 It doesn’t matter if you haven’t talked to them in 2 months, 5 or 10 years, it feels like it was yesterday since you last caught up.
 It makes me reflect about time and how much things change or don’t.
-Anyways, it warms me up to hear from everyone and to know that I’m still there in their hearts and they all are in mine.
+Anyways, it warms me up to hear from everyone and to know that I’m still in their hearts and they all are in mine.

 This recipe is a special request from someone that I miss so much since I’ve moved to Toronto, my best friend (who also happens to be my sister since our parents met when we were young and are now married).
 This wonderful woman I’ve known since we were old enough for it to be ok to pretend we were spies and loves Nutella like nobody’s business.
-I am so proud of her and everything that she has accomplished in this pivotal period in her life where she is becoming a grown-ass person.
+I am so proud of her and everything that she has accomplished in this pivotal period in her life, where she is becoming a grown-ass person.
 So this is my gift to her and to all the Nutella lovers out there.
-Make this cake for someone special that you might have not seen in a while to let them know you are still thinking of them.
+Make this cake for someone special that you might have not seen in a while to let them know you are still thinking about them.

 UPSIDE-DOWN BANANA + NUTELLA CAKE

 90 g (2/3 cup) hazelnuts

 300 g (1 1/3 cup) unsalted butter room temperature